New release delivers thousands of performance, stability, and security improvements, and nine JDK Enhancement ProposalsAustin, Texas—March 22, 2022

 Java 18 is the latest release under Java’s six-month release cadence and is the result of extensive collaboration between Oracle engineers and other members of the worldwide Java developer community via the OpenJDK Project and the Java Community Process (JCP).
 This provides a steady stream of innovations while also delivering continued performance, stability and security improvements that will increase Java’s pervasiveness across organizations and industries of all sizes.
 The largest changes delivered in Java 18 are:

-The Oracle Java SE Subscription, a predictable pay-as-you-go offering, provides customers with best in class support, entitlement to GraalVM Enterprise, access to the Java Management Service, and the flexibility to upgrade at the pace of their business.
+The Oracle Java SE Subscription (PDF), a predictable pay-as-you-go offering, provides customers with best in class support, entitlement to GraalVM Enterprise, access to the Java Management Service, and the flexibility to upgrade at the pace of their business.
 This helps IT organizations manage complexity, contain costs, and mitigate security risks.

 Oracle offers integrated suites of applications plus secure, autonomous infrastructure in the Oracle Cloud.
 For more information about Oracle (NYSE: ORCL), please visit us at www.oracle.com.